Gianlorenzo Bernini - the creator of Baroque Rome

 The servant of several popes

 Bernini served many popes.
-As the ruling elites changed after each papal election, Bernini also had to reinvent himself time and again, and he succeeded in doing so primarily thanks to his enormous creativity.
-"What he created was so good, so interesting, so innovative that even when he ran into crises for political reasons, this creativity triumphed in the end."
-A good example of this is Pope Innocent X (1644 - 1655), who wanted to dispense with Bernini's services at the beginning of his reign because he had been so closely allied with his hostile predecessor and was in his service.
-"When he saw a design by Bernini at some point, he said laconically: 'If you don't want Bernini to build something, you shouldn't look at his designs."
+As the ruling elites changed after each papal election, Bernini also had to reinvent himself time and again, which he achieved primarily thanks to his enormous creativity. ”His works were so good, so interesting, so innovative that even when he ran into crises for political reasons, this creativity triumphed in the end.”
+A good example of this is Pope Innocent X (1644 - 1655), who wanted to dispense with Bernini’s services at the beginning of his reign because he had been so closely allied with his hostile predecessor and was in his service. ”When he saw a design by Bernini at some point, he said laconically: ”If you don’t want Bernini to build something, you shouldn’t look at his designs.”
 Once you had seen them, they were overwhelming."
-However, he had a very special relationship with the later Pope Urban VIII (1623 - 1644).
-"Urban VIII, who as a cardinal was still called Maffeo Barbarini, was already friends with Bernini when he was a cardinal, insofar as this was possible across social class boundaries.
-He was very favourably disposed towards him."
-This pope was an extraordinarily committed patron of the arts, understood a great deal about art and, above all, understood what he had in Bernini.
-"He is said to have greeted him after his election with the sentence: 'You are very lucky, Cavaliere Bernini, to see Urban VIII as Pope, but we are even luckier to have Cavaliere Bernini in our service during his pontificate.
-A generous and also true word."
+However, he had a very special relationship with the later Pope Urban VIII (1623 - 1644). ”Urban VIII, who as a cardinal was still called Maffeo Barbarini, was already friends with Bernini when he was a cardinal, as far as this was possible across social class boundaries.
+He was very favourably disposed towards him.”
+This pope was an extraordinarily committed patron of the arts, understood a great deal about art and, above all, understood what he had in Bernini. ”He is said to have greeted him after his election with the sentence: ’You are very lucky, Cavaliere Bernini, to see Urban VIII as Pope, but we are even luckier to have Cavaliere Bernini in our service during his pontificate.’
+A generous and also true word.”

 Bernini canopy over the tomb of St Peter